How to calculate paracetamol dose for children & infants by body weight?

 There is no formula to calculate paracetamol toxicity.
 Suppose you take a heavy dose of paracetamol (> 150 mg/kg or > 10 g in an adult).
 In that case, there is a high chance of serious liver toxicity.

-Paracetamol may be lethal; if you are taking an acetaminophen dose of more than 250 mg/kg or 10–15 g (20–30 tablets) can lead to fatal liver toxicity.
+Paracetamol (or acetaminophen) may be lethal; if you are taking an acetaminophen dose of more than 250 mg/kg or 10–15 g (20–30 tablets) can lead to fatal liver toxicity.

 Thus, you should never take more paracetamol than the recommended dose.